Per Jemth research group

 Structure-function relationships of proteins

 Proteins govern all of life's chemical reactions and they generally do so by first folding into precise three dimensional (3D) structures dictated by their amino acid sequences.
-But, we have learned during the last 15 years that a a large fraction of our proteome is not folded, instead these proteins are disordered.
-Such intrinsically disordered proteins (IDPs) lack, in part or completely, a well-defined 3D structure.
-There is now a tremendous interest in understanding structure, function and dynamics of IDPs.
+But, we have now learned that a a large fraction of our proteome is not folded, instead proteins or certain regions of proteins are disordered.
+Such intrinsically disordered protein regions (IDRs) lack, in part or completely, a well-defined 3D structure.
+There is now a tremendous interest in understanding structure, function and dynamics of IDRs.
 However, despite intense efforts there is still a marked paucity of experimental data regarding many aspects of how disorder influences the function of proteins and how functional disorder has evolved.

 FOLLOW UPPSALA UNIVERSITY ON